wastewater treatment aerial view

 TrojanUV3000PTP

 The TrojanUV3000®PTP is pre-engineered for quick, inexpensive installation and is ideal for small wastewater treatment applications.
-The system can be equipped with prefabricated stainless steel channels and transition boxes for integration with existing flanged piping.

 Learn More